World's first Boeing 777 retires

 (CNN) — It's 24 years old this year, but the Boeing 777 airplane is still going strong -- it's one of the aviation manufacturer's best-selling models and is used by airlines across the world.

-But, after nearly quarter of a century of flying, the first ever 777 has made its final flight -- to an aerospace museum in Arizona, where it'll see out its retirement as a top attraction.
+But, after nearly quarter of a century of flying, the first 777 has made its final flight -- to an aerospace museum in Arizona, where it'll see out its retirement as a top travel attraction.

-The prototype 777-200, call sign B-HNL, rolled off the production in 1994, eventually entering commercial service for Hong Kong's Cathay Pacific airline in 2000.
+The prototype 777-200, call sign B-HNL, rolled off the production line in 1994, eventually entering commercial service for Hong Kong's Cathay Pacific airline in 2000.

 Over the years it's clocked up 20,519 flights for Cathay.
 That's a whopping 49,687 hours of flying time.